Dangerdrive/LITEFY42/README.md

 Let It Theme Evince For You.

 If you are not sudo user, you may experience troubles with Document Viewer (Evince) when you try to change the theme.
-This script will help you to change the theme of Evince for a theme.
+This script will help you to "change"/"fix" the theme of Evince applying an installed theme.

 ## Usage

-Just run it:
+Just run the command below in your terminal:

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/Dangerdrive/litefy/main/litefy.sh)"